Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

 where $\theta$ represents the continuous parameters embedded in the symbolic structure.
 This refinement improves numerical precision without modifying the discovered analytic form.

 \paragraph{Model Selection and Thresholding}

-Although the internal search is guided by complexity-regularized $L_2$ loss, the final universal scoring function $s(z)$ is selected using a custom multi-objective validation metric.
-While the initial search space is mapped via the Pareto-optimal trade-off between functional complexity and $L_2$ loss (visualized in Figure \ref{fig:pysr_landscape}), the final representative scoring function is extracted from this frontier by ranking candidate expressions according to:
+\rthis{Although the internal search is guided by complexity-regularized $L_2$ loss, the final universal scoring function $s(z)$ is selected using a custom multi-objective validation metric.
+Because candidate equations output continuous scores, they are temporarily discretized using fixed provisional thresholds ($t_1=0.5, t_2=1.0$) during the discovery phase to approximate classification performance.
+The final representative scoring function is extracted from the Pareto-optimal frontier (visualized in Figure \ref{fig:pysr_landscape}) by ranking candidate expressions according to:}